 Fees are nonrefundable.

 After you have completed the course, you will receive a course certificate.
-To apply for the City of Philadelphia food safety certification, you must bring or send in:
+To apply for the City of Philadelphia food safety certification, you must send in:

 - The City of Philadelphia food safety certification application form.
 If you are requesting a replacement certificate, the application must include a statement of the reason why you need a replacement certificate.